uos/rmagine_docs/docs/installation.md

 ### OptiX Backbone (optional)

-Rmagine supports NVIDIA OptiX versions of 7.2 or newer.
+Rmagine supports NVIDIA OptiX versions of 7.2 or newer (experimental support for OptiX 8).
 The OptiX-Library is installed via the GPU driver.
 The OptiX-Headers can be downloaded [here](https://developer.nvidia.com/designworks/optix/download).
 The Headers require a specific GPU driver and CUDA version to be installed on your system: